Migrating Oracle to AWS

 ■ Monitoring

-Database Architect,Core DBA ,APPSDBA,Mysql DBA,MongoDB,PostgreSQL,Installations,Upgrades on all Flavors of UNIX (LINUX,SOLARIS,HP(AIX)).
+Database Architect,Core DBA ,APPSDBA,Mysql DBA,MongoDB,PostgreSQL,MariaDB,Installations,Upgrades on all Flavors of UNIX (LINUX,SOLARIS,HP(AIX)).
 Oracle E-Business Suite R12 (Upgrades,Patching,Cloning) AWS upgrades and implementation expert.
 OCI (Oracle Cloud Infrastructure) Architect, Exadata (Oracle Database Exadata Cloud at Customer(Exacc)),Superclusters ,Autonomous Databases, AWS RDS Customs , Sql Tuning Expert. ***Never Stop sharing,Learning and Growing***

 Migrating Oracle to AWS